NinjaSchoolProfessor/TradingScripts/README.md

 # Inputs
 input length = 14;
+#hint length: "Number of periods for RSI calculation.
+Default is 14, which is the standard RSI lookback period.";

 input upperThreshold = 70;
+#hint upperThreshold: "RSI value above which the market is considered Overbought.
+Default is 70.";

 input lowerThreshold = 30;
+#hint lowerThreshold: "RSI value below which the market is considered Oversold.
+Default is 30.";

 input showLabel = yes;
+#hint showLabel: "Toggle to show or hide the RSI label on the chart.";

 # Calculate RSI
 def rsi = RSI(length = length);